le0ff/transformer-from-scratch/README.md

 We adopted a modular design approach:

 1.  **NumPy Exclusivity (Initial Focus):** All mathematical operations and tensor manipulations are handled purely by NumPy.
 This was a deliberate choice to focus on the fundamental algorithms without framework abstractions.
-2.  **Modular Components:** The Transformer architecture is broken down into its fundamental building blocks (e.g., Multi-Head Attention, Feed-Forward Blocks, InputEmbeddings, Positional Encoding, ...).
+2.  **Modular Components:** The Transformer architecture is broken down into its fundamental building blocks (e.g., Multi-Head Attention, Feed-Forward Blocks, Input Embedding, Positional Encoding, ...).
 3.  **Base Layer:** A `BaseLayer` class (`src/layers/base.py`) was created, serving as an abstract parent class for all components.
 Each specific layer (e.g., `Linear`, `Softmax`, `MultiHeadAttentionBlock`) inherits from this base, ensuring a consistent interface, so all layers have or override methods such as `forward`, `get_parameters`, `set_parameters`, toggles for `train`/`eval` and a planned `backward`.
 4.  **Character-Level Focus:** The intended application was simplified to character-level tasks to manage complexity.
 5.  **Consideration of JAX:** While sticking to NumPy for the initial implementation, we acknowledged its potential performance limitations, especially for larger models or datasets.
 We considered using [JAX](https://github.com/google/jax) as a potential alternative.
 JAX offers a NumPy-like API but includes benefits like Just-In-Time (JIT) compilation for significant speedups on accelerators (GPUs/TPUs) and powerful automatic differentiation capabilities (`jax.grad`).
 However, to maximize focus on the manual implementation details first, we deferred a potential JAX integration, and instead focused on the modular NumPy-only implementation.